ansorokey/discord-clone/dev-log.md

 We now have a nice and pretty looking Navigatgion sidebar, complete with dynamically fetched server icons, a theme toggle button, and the user profile button for signing out.

 Now we need to create a modal that allows for server creation when we click the + button on the nav bar.
+We'll install a package called zustand to work with modals `npm i zustand`